pypi/warehouse/docs/blog/posts/2023-06-01-2fa-enforcement-for-upload.md

 we began notifying users on upload that this change was coming.

-If you have 2FA enabled and have been using only your password to upload, the following email is likely failry familiar to you:
+If you have 2FA enabled and have been using only your password to upload, the following email is likely familiar to you:

 <figure markdown>
   ![Sample notice email](/assets/2023-06-01-2fa-notice-email.png)